Victoria River 28-day Rainfall Forecast

 The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are six main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, Western Australia, New Zealand, South America, and the Atlantic Ocean.
+There are three main troughs.
+Currently the most significant troughs are near the longitudes of the Indian Ocean, eastern Australia, New Zealand, and the southeast Pacific.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 24 April to 28 April, 3 May to 7 May, and 22 May to 26 May.
-Rain events originating in the tropics and moving south are possible about 12 May to 16 May, 17 May to 21 May, and 21 May to 25 May.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 August to 13 August, 16 August to 20 August, and 1 September to 5 September.
+Rain events originating in the tropics and moving south are possible about 19 August to 23 August.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.